eonk/CrimeSciData/book.md

 In statistics we use a slightly different notation, although the equation remains the same:
 $y = b_0 + b_1x$

 We need the origin of the line ($b_0$) and the slope of the line ($b_1$).
 How does R get the intercept and the slope for the green line?
 How does R know where to draw this line?
 We need to estimate these **parameters** (or **coefficients**) from the data.
 How?
 We don't have the time to get into these more mathematical details now.
 You should study the [required reading](http://link.springer.com/chapter/10.1007/978-1-4614-7138-7_3) to understand this (*required means it is required, it is not optional*)[^8].
-For now, suffice to say that for linear regression modes like the one we cover here, when drawing the line, R tries to minimise the distance from every point in the scatterplot to the regression line using a method called **least squares estimation**.
+For now, suffice to say that for linear regression models like the one we cover here, when drawing the line, R tries to minimise the distance from every point in the scatterplot to the regression line using a method called **least squares estimation**.

 In order to fit the model we use the `lm()` function using the formula specification `(Y ~ X)`.
 Typically you want to store your regression model in a "variable", let's call it `fit_1`: